Welcome to the culture book, the book about us at Thatsup!

 Regular team meetings take place in each team; how often depends on the team.
 Whether it's daily or fortnightly, we meet to follow up and plan.

 Personal development dialogues (PDD) also happen regularly.
 How often varies a lot individually.
 We do however have one big evaluation every year, that we call a PDP, personal development plan.
+You’ll also sit down with our People and Culture Manager once a year for an extra conversation about how things are going for you at Thatsup.

 While we're on the topic of meetings.
 At Thatsup we believe in having meetings for a specific purpose, not meetings for the sake of meetings.
 There are few things that are as ineffective as having masses of ineffective meetings all the time.
 It's important to us that all meetings have a clear aim and are effective.